team-alembic/ash_authentication/documentation/tutorials/getting-started-with-authentication.md

 with authentication and related features and should be added to your "user" resource.

-The {{link:ash_authentication:extension:AshAuthentication|`authentication` DSL}}
-provides configuration and sensible defaults for settings which relate to authentication, regardless of authentication mechanism.
+The `AshAuthentication` extension provides configuration and sensible defaults for settings which relate to authentication, regardless of authentication mechanism.

 All strategy and add-on configuration is nested inside this DSL block.